mattbierner/blog.mattbierner.com/_posts/2013-12-08-incremental-parser-combinators-in-javascript.md

             stream(3, \() -> NIL)));
 ```

 However, this definition requires every element of a valid Nu stream be accessible at construction.
-There is no way to define a Nu stream of something like user input because the stream cannot refer to values that do not yet exist (the keys a users will enter) when creating the initial stream.
+There is no way to define a Nu stream of something like user input because the stream cannot refer to values that do not yet exist (the keys a user will enter) when creating the initial stream.
 It is not clear what the head value should be, and updating the stream in response to user input would require mutation.

 A good functional language can interface such streams with a parser (see the [CC-delcont resumable parsing example][delcont-resumable-parsing]), but I did not find any of these approaches suitable for Javascript.
 I wanted the incremental parsing API to be clear and easy to use with common Javascript programming patterns.